 The purpose of his post

 Which?
 Magazine got in touch with me to tell me about their new oven temperature guide, which focuses on arguably the most iconic of bakes, a Victoria Sandwich sponge cake.
 This inspired me to adopt a similar approach with other bakes.
 And as I bake a lot (three batches of croissants, two batches of sourdough baguettes and four batches of macarons in the past week: sadly not all for me!), experimenting is part of the fun.

 The Which?
 Magazine article on baking temperatures is an excellent read, with additional photographs and fascinating analyses of the effect of different temperatures on the Victoria Sandwich sponge.
 The article can be found here.

 A work in progress, and I have updated it a few times, this post currently focuses on the optimal temperature for baking macarons and choux pastry.
-I will be continuing to adding extra comments as I bake further batches, and will shortly include shortbread and meringues.

 I have given my recipes for making choux pastry and macarons at the bottom of this post.
 The macaron recipe in particular has full instructions for perfecting them, along with many flavour variations.

 While I am not advocating date night with your oven, it is important to get a feel for your oven’s quirks, such as which shelf certain bakes are best suited to and which temperatures work best in your oven for various bakes.